viastakhov/moonshiner.vim/README.md

  * Code completion for functions.
  * Windows platform support.

 *Note: this plugin does not support Linux platform at the moment.
-Please refer to [TODO.md](./TODO.md).*
+Please refer to the issue [#3](https://github.com/viastakhov/moonshiner.vim/issues/3).*

 ## Installation
 ### Environment requirements